 Conditions for IVA

-The IVA is enforceable if the creditors holding 75% of your debt accept it.
-In that case, the IVA will be applicable to other creditors who haven’t accepted it.
+The government IVA scheme is enforceable if the creditors holding 75% of your debt accept it.
+In that case, the IVA government scheme will be applicable to other creditors who haven’t accepted it.

 If you do not keep up your repayments, then the insolvency practitioner can cancel the IVA.
 If the situation demands, then he can make you bankrupt as well.
 However, you will be able to carry on with your business as before.